Philosoma

-is a video game for the Sony PlayStation, released in 1995 and published by Sony Computer Entertainment America.
+is a shooter video game developed by G-Artists and published by Sony Computer Entertainment for the PlayStation.
+It was released in Japan in July 1995, North America in January 1996 and PAL territories in March 1996.
 It was re-released on the PlayStation Network in Japan on April 26, 2007.
 One of the earliest PlayStation games, it was met with mediocre reviews, with most critics assessing its graphics as dull and its gameplay as primitive.

 Story

 A recently colonized alien planet named Planet 220 reports a devastating attack by an unknown force and requires assistance.
 Alpha and Bravo teams are called in, but after enemy contact is made, the team fails to respond.
 The player assumes the roles of D3, a rookie pilot, as well as his commander and Charlie squadron Commander Nicolard Michau.
 Each are piloting the latest space fighter ships, the F/A-37 Strega, in an attempt to neutralize the unknown threat.
 However, a horrible secret hidden in the battle awaits them.

 Gameplay

 Philosoma plays like many scrolling shooters with the noticeable difference of its multiple perspectives.
 The camera switches several times during various levels from a vertical/top-down perspective to a rail shooter perspective (which is often reversed), to a horizontal scrolling perspective and an isometric scrolling perspective.
 The player ships have four weapons that can be upgraded thrice as well as side-arms consisting of homing missiles and rockets.